An American Legacy of Abuse

 Underage Marriage is a Modern American Crisis

 The federal government’s failure to protect countless victims of underage marriage has resulted in a tangled approach to regulating minimum marital ages.
-Between parental or judicial approval requirements and even twisted legal exceptions for pregnant girls that stigmatize pregnancy out of wedlock, child marriage legislation differs from state to state.
+Between parental or judicial approval requirements and even twisted legal exceptions for pregnant girls, child marriage legislation differs from state to state.

 Although it has been up to state legislatures to reform their outdated and abuse-friendly marital laws, most states have shirked their duty.
 The map above showcases the status of child marriage in all fifty states and the District of Columbia, including their number of cases, current martial laws, and recent attempts at reform.